 Jonas returns and we continue carrying.
 We get stuck in the gate with another paddler and I’m thinking maybe this whole group stuff just REALLY ISN’T MY THING.
 I’m getting quite annoyed by the traffic jam and general business around here.
 And I’m sensing that the feeling is mutual and that all the other paddlers also resent the group thing.
 But they chose it.

 A group of people and their canoes/kayaks gathers around the exit ramp on the other side, which we’ll have to go down.
-They and their cure dog block the way.
+They and their cute dog block the way.
 Then, we see a familiar boat, with a semi-familiar paddler: the guy in the blue inflatable boat from Neu-Ulm!
 He rolls his Gumotex boat on his fancy boat wagon down the ramp.
 We see some stairs, but choose to follow him to the same ramp since it’s the first one and all the other places are occupied.

 He wrote his route on the outside of his boat.
 This guy also started like us at the origin in Donaueschingen.
 We know we met him in Neu-Ulm, but what happened in between we have no clue about.
 We expect him to be much faster than us, so did he paddle on to Ingolstadt, then wait there until the TID started and joined it?
 Is he part of the TID?

 I have so many questions, but also know that the general attitude of paddlers has so far been to not talk to each other about stuff.
-So instead I snap a picture of his boat when the guy’s behind (a startled) Jonas and try to Google him if he also has a blog.
+So instead I snap a picture of his boat when the guy’s behind (a startled) Jonas and try to Google him to see if he also has a blog.
 I’m pretty sure he’s Hungarian since his boat has a big H on it.
 The side of the boat also says (I think) “utazás hajó” followed by the places he’s been, which could translate to “boat trip” in Hungarian.
 Disclaimer: I don’t understand Hungarian for shit.
 Googling “utazás hajó duna kenu kajak blog gumotex” yielded nothing.

 Paddling on to Engelhartszell